-VI.C.1.c) policies and programs that encourage optimal fellow and faculty member well-being; and, (Core)
+6.13.c. policies and programs that encourage optimal fellow and faculty member wellbeing; and, ^(Core)

 Background and Intent: Well-being includes having time away from work to engage with family and friends, as well as to attend to personal needs and to one's own health, including adequate rest, healthy diet, and regular exercise.
 The intent of this requirement is to ensure that fellows have the opportunity to access medical and dental care, including mental health care, at times that are appropriate to their individual circumstances.
 Fellows must be provided with time away from the program as needed to access care, including appointments scheduled during their working hours.